Visiting Scholars in HIV Implementation Science Program

 -

-- Nature of your relationship with the program applicant/applicant’s home institution
+- What is the nature of your relationship with the program applicant/applicant’s home institution?

-- How long you have been working together
+- How long have you been working with the Scholar applicant?

 - What gap are you looking to fill with this partnership?

-- If applying without an established community partner, a document detailing your aims is required.
-Please address the following in about one full page:
+If applying with a potential community partner, a document detailing your aims is required.
+Please address the following in approximately one full page:

 -